 Ministry of Education

-The posted flash drive will need to be post marked on or prior to Wednesday 1 September 2021 to be eligible.
+The posted flash drive will need to be post marked on or prior to the competition closing date to be eligible.

 - Lead producer’s name